 When he has wrought his best

-This stanza goes back in time, and talks about when the land in the West was first revealed to the people of the east, and the Pilgrims settled there.
+This stanza goes back in time and talks about when the land in the West was first revealed to the people of the east, and the Pilgrims settled there.
 He suggests that the discovery of the western lands was because God chose to reveal it to them.
-He also suggest that it was the last land to be known because it was God’s best work, and He wanted to show it to them last.
+He also suggests that it was the last land to be known because it was God’s best work, and He wanted to show it to them at last.

 I show Columbia, of the rocks